kilir/Jazy_macros/README.md

 Jazy_XY_export_header:		produce input file with smoothed, interpolated coordinates of particles from a
 				binary image which can be used in programs such as paror, surfor, ishapes (fortran)

+Jazy_error:			print out errors of volume estimates based on pixel counting of areas.

 Legacy macros: